PoisotLab/ms_network_prediction/reviews.md

 structures to predict interactions within the networks/subset of nodes in networks.
 They need to be cited here.

+> See our response about to _How do we predict how species that we have never
+> observed together will *interact (355-374), which now includes further
+> mentions and citations of these methods.

 **Lines 375-397:** this section could benefit from discussion of various types *of flow in networks, for instance there are few examples in the literature